Instruct Eric

 To instruct Eric please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Eric Shi is building a diverse practice with a focus on commercial litigation and international arbitration across Chambers’ areas of expertise, including: shipping and commodities; sanctions; technology and cryptocurrency; construction; and financial services, banking, and insurance.
+Eric Shi is building a diverse practice with a focus on commercial litigation and international arbitration across Chambers’ areas of expertise, including: shipping and commodities; sanctions; technology and cryptocurrency; civil fraud; construction; and financial services, banking, and insurance.

 Prior to being called to the Bar, Eric completed his undergraduate studies and qualified as a solicitor in Australia.
 Eric then worked in the Disputes & Investigations team at leading international law firm Allens for 15 months and served as a Judicial Associate to Chief Justice Allsop of the Federal Court of Australia (the Commercial Court) for two and a half years.
 In these roles, Eric gained experience in a wide range of disputes, including admiralty, class actions, competition, contractual interpretation, intellectual property, insurance, and regulatory matters.